IT Networking Solutions – Christchurch, Dunedin, Tauranga & NZ Wide

 The job of an IT network – whether we’re talking the hardware (structured) side, the software side, or a combination of the two – is to define how data can move into, out of, and around your business.
 This sees your network play a key role in the security, intra-office efficiency and staff management of your organisation, amongst many other things.

 We’re fully aware of how critical an IT network is to an organisation’s success.
 As such our philosophy is to gain a deep understanding of our clients’ needs, and create a network that fits them perfectly.
 We aim to deliver IT networks that excite.
+With two offices in the South Island, we’ve built IT networks locally in Tauranga, Christchurch, Dunedin, as well as helping hundreds of clients spread across NZ.

 How does an encounter with OneCall play out?
 We use a clearly defined, easy to follow process when creating your structured IT network, working through the following six steps: